 5️⃣ They Know the True Cost of Buying With a Credit Card

-Can't pass up a great sale without whipping out your credit card?
+Can't walk by a great sale without whipping out your credit card?
 If you need the merchandise and pay the bill in full when it comes, pat yourself on the back.
 You got a bargain.

 If, however, you are like many shoppers and you keep a revolving balance on your card, nothing you buy on sale is ever really on sale.